 - Safety: Engaging in outdoor activities involves certain risks.
 Plan a safe and enjoyable outing by following our safety tips.

-- Biking: All shuttles are equipped with a bike rack; first-come, first-served.
+- Biking: All shuttles are equipped with a bike rack; availability is first-come, first-served.

 - In-line skating: In-line skates and roller skis are not permitted on the parkways when the shuttle is running.